Monday, 20 October 2014

 SAFETY PRACAUTIONS

-largely a matter of common sense and the greatest safe guard
+largely a matter of common sense and the greatest safe guard of all is simply think before performing an operation.

 1. Use your common sense to do any job.